Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Expectation of ERB length

 \textbf{A possible connection with Krylov complexity}

-As the length of ERB saturates for the $T\bar{T}$ deformed theory, similar to JT gravity, it is natural to expect some connection with \textit{Krylov complexity} following \cite{Kar:2021nbm, Balasubramanian:2024lqk}.
+As the length of ERB saturates for the $T\bar{T}$ deformed theory, similar to JT gravity, it is natural to expect some connection with \textit{Krylov complexity} following \cite{Kar:2021nbm, Balasubramanian:2024lqk} which initially grows and then saturates.
 The Krylov complexity of an operator $\mathcal{O}(t)$ is given by \cite{PhysRevX.9.041017},

-with $D(E)$ is the dimension of the Krylov space.
+$D(E)$ is the dimension of the Krylov space.
 Now the $\phi_{E,n}(t)s$ can be found by solving the following discrete Schrodinger equation in the Krylov basis,

 where, $b^{E}_n$ are the Lanczos coefficients \cite{viswanath1994recursion}.
 This exact equation is valid in any quantum state.
 Hence, we proceed to compute the \textit{K-complexity} initial growth using the moment method as follows.
-The deformed matrix element for our case with $s_1=\sqrt{E_1},\,s_2=\sqrt{E_2}$ is given by,
+The deformed matrix element as obtained in \eqref{6.50y} for our case with $s_1=\sqrt{E_1},\,s_2=\sqrt{E_2}$ is given by,